 For the Focus Group proposed in C 5, initially called, “FG on Network Infrastructure for Digital Fiat Currency” the meeting requested to clarify the statement related to FG-DFS.
 After further discussions including an informal coffee break discussion kindly led by Mr Yury Grin (Russian Federation), the meeting agreed the text in TD 115 Rev.1 with the focus group title Focus Group on Digital Currency including Digital Fiat Currency.
 The Rapporteur expressed his gratitude to Mr Grin for helping in finding compromise among the members.

-For the Focus Group in TD 42, initially called, “FG on blockchain”, it was agreed to change the name to Applications of distributed ledger technology (FG DLT), to clarify the relationship with SG16 on e-services, with SG20 on data management, with U4SSC, and with ISO//IEC JTC 1/TC 307.
-After further discussions, the meeting agreed the text in TD 116 with the title being Focus Group on Applications of distributed ledger technology.
+For the Focus Group in TD 42 and C 008, initially called, “FG on blockchain”, it was agreed to change the name to Application of distributed ledger technology (FG DLT), to clarify the relationship with SG16 on e-services, with SG20 on data management, with U4SSC, and with ISO/TC 307.
+After further discussions, the meeting agreed the text in TD 116 with the title being Focus Group on Application of distributed ledger technology.

 It was also noted that this Focus Group progress will be regularly reviewed by TSAG as per Section 11 of Recommendation ITU-T A.7.